 - 1. Member States shall ensure that there is no net loss in the total national area of urban green space, and of urban tree canopy cover in urban ecosystem areas, determined in accordance with Article 11(2b), by 31 December 2030, compared to [year of entry into force of this Regulation] 2021, in all cities an in towns and suburbs.
-For the purposes of this obligation, Member States may exclude from that total national area the urban ecosystem areas in which the share of urban green space in the urban centres and urban clusters exceeds 45 % and the share of urban tree canopy cover therein exceeds 10 %. - 2.
+For the purposes of this obligation, Member States may exclude from that total national area the urban ecosystem areas of cities and of towns and suburbs in which the share of urban green space in the urban centres and urban clusters of the city or the town and suburb concerned exceeds 50 % and the share of urban tree canopy cover therein exceeds 10 %. - 2.
 Member States shall ensure that there is achieve thereafter an increaseing trend in the total national area of urban green space, including through integration of urban green space into buildings and infrastructure, in urban ecosystem areas, determined in accordance with Article 11(2b), measured every six years after 31 December 2030, until a satisfactory level identified in accordance with Article 11(3) is reached in cities and in towns and suburbs of at least 3 % of the total area of cities and of towns and suburbs in 2021, by 2040, and at least 5 % by 2050.
-In addition - 3.
-Member States shall-ensure achieve, in each urban ecosystem area, determined in accordance with Article 11(2b), ÷ - (a) an increasing trend minimum of 10 % urban tree canopy cover, measured every six years after 31 December 2030, until the satisfactory level identified in accordance with
+In addition

-Article 11(3) is reached, in all cities and in towns and suburbs by 2050; and - (b) a net gain of urban green space that is integrated into existing and new buildings and infrastructure developments, including through renovations and renewals, in all cities and in towns and suburbs.
+- 3. Member States shall-ensure achieve, in each urban ecosystem area, determined in accordance with Article 11(2b), ÷ - (a) an increasing trend minimum of 10 % urban tree canopy cover, measured every six years after 31 December 2030, until the satisfactory level identified in accordance with Article 11(3) is reached. in all cities and in towns and suburbs by 2050; and - (b) a net gain of urban green space that is integrated into existing and new buildings and infrastructure developments, including through renovations and renewals, in all cities and in towns and suburbs.